 Rub a Dub Dub, does your bub love the tub?
-Bath time is often a favourite time of day for babies and parents alike.
+Bath time is often a favourite time of day for babies and parents alike – especially when bubbles are involved.
 And as new parents, it can also be kind of stressful.
-One of the things new mums want to get right is the temperature.
+One of the things new mums want to get right is the bath temperature.

 The most important thing to remember with babies and young children’s bath temperature is that they have super sensitive skin.

 Your favourite bath or shower temperature may have you coming out looking like a cooked lobster.
 But for baby, this could mean burns.
 Likewise, if you prefer to keep things on the cool side of things, this could also be inappropriate.
 Newborns are susceptible to becoming very cold, very quickly and, especially in cooler climates, this can be quite dangerous.

 What’s the perfect bath temperature then?

 Baby’s bath temperature should be slightly above body temperature – Most medical professionals tell you to aim for around 36 to 38 degrees Celsius.

 As a general rule, use your wrist or elbow to check.
 It should feel comfortably warm, never hot.
 For new parents, a bath thermometer is always a great idea.
 You can pick them up at most major department stores for less than $10 and they take the guesswork out of it all.

 Anything else I should know?